sestaton/Transposome/README.md

     transposome --config transposome_config.yml

-Note: The name of the configuration file does not matter, this is just an example.
+The name of the configuration file does not matter, this is just an example.
 Though, the format is important.
+See the [Quick Start](https://github.com/sestaton/Transposome/wiki/Quick-Start) wiki page for more details.

 **ADVANCED USAGE**